aws-samples/video-understanding-solution/README.md

 1. Currently only .mp4/.MP4 video files are supported
 2. The language supported is limited by the language supported by Amazon Rekognition text detection, Amazon Transcribe, and the models used in Amazon Bedrock.
-3. Summary generation and entity extraction is tested for video up to 3+ hours.
-However, the chat feature works best for video under 15 minutes in terms of latency.
+3. This works best for video under 15 minutes.
+It may have issue or show slow latency for very long video at the moment.
 4. Video file names (when uploaded) must adhere to the [S3 object key pattern](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html).
 When uploaded via this solution's UI, it will automatically convert non-compliant characters to _ (underscore).

 ## Removal